Airport Collaborative Decision Making (A-CDM) Controller Guide¶

 The plugin is already configured in the UK Controller Pack for all SMR profiles.
 List items have similarly been set up to provide a balance between showing the most pertinent times, but omitting times that are not commonly useful to controllers on the VATSIM network.

-Each airfield must have a "master", with other controllers at the same airfield acting as slave.
-Normally, the controller providing the GMP function will be the "master".
+Each airfield must have a "master", other controllers will automatically receive CDM data when the plugin is loaded.
+Normally, the controller providing the GMP (or Planner when rostered) function will be the "master".

 .cdm master {airport}